The David Ross Education Trust

 Education Act 1996

-The Special Educational Needs Coordinator (SENCO)
+The Special Educational Needs Coordinator (SENDCO)

 The governing body will ensure that the College appoints an appropriate person to act as the Special Educational Needs Coordinator.
-This person will have responsibility under the Principal for the day-to-day coordination of Special Needs provision within the College.
+This person will have responsibility under the Executive Principal for the day-to-day coordination of Special Needs provision within the College.

 The SENDCO, Mrs A Tyers, can be contacted by email on atyers@charnwoodcollege.org or telephone 01509 554400.